Intergenerational Mediation is the mediation of any dispute or conflict involving older adults.

 - family business

 - end of life issues

 In response to the identified need to be ready to deal with an aging population, the Ontario Association for Family Mediation commenced providing Elder Mediation Training in 2016 in order to increase capacity of our mediation community and eventual trainers.
-There are 120 hours required for the designation of Accredited Elder Mediator.
-The criteria can be found here and are set out in your member portal and.
+Intergenerational Mediation training utilizes the concepts of the Insight Mediation model.
+There are 120 hours of Intergenerational Mediation Training as well as other requirements required for the designation of Accredited Intergenerational Mediator(AccIM) as explained on our website.